Top of the pageCheck Your Symptoms

 - Have had a previous ear infection.

-- Have problems present since birth (congenital abnormalities), such as cleft lip, cleft palate, or Down syndrome.
+- Have had certain conditions since birth.
+These may include cleft lip, cleft palate, or Down syndrome.

 - Have allergies.